sharvil09/margFinal/README.md

-# margFinal
+# Margherita Final Project - QTM 350
-This is our final project for QTM 350.
+This repo contains the code and links to our notebooks and data for our final project.

 ## You will find the following notebooks and tools in this repo.